Business Name Ideas for Tech Startups: Patterns and Inspiration

 - Salesforce: sales + force (sales team power)

-Trademark strength: While neither word alone is trademarkable, the combination often is.
-Facebook trademarked their compound; "face" and "book" individually cannot be.
+Trademark strength.
+While neither word alone is trademarkable, the combination often is.
+Facebook trademarked their compound; "face" and "book" individually can't be.

 Start with word lists:

-- List words related to your product (features, components, user actions)
+- Words related to your product (features, components, user actions)

-- List words related to benefits (outcomes, transformations, emotions)
+- Words related to benefits (outcomes, transformations, emotions)

-- List words related to your audience (roles, aspirations, pain points)
+- Words related to your audience (roles, aspirations, pain points)

 Combine systematically: